SlimeVR/SlimeVR-Docs-Site/src/diy/components-guide.md

 The costs shown should be taken as a **rough approximation** due to prices changing over time.
 Prices are in USD.

 ## Don't order yet!
 This guide is meant to show the price estimates for the components needed to build your own SlimeVR trackers.
 Due to there being different case options, compatibility is not guaranteed in between components.
 To get a better idea of what you need, consider looking at the documentation of your case.

 ## Calculate Your Costs
+**WARNING:**
+As of firmware 0.5.3, the ESP8266 / Wemos D1 Mini can't handle more than 1 IMU (the only exception is the BNO085).
+This is due to MBE (Motion Bias Estimation) using a lot of time to process.
+So we do not recommend using extensions on these boards.
+Official trackers (v1.2) use SPI to mitigate this problem.

 **Number of trackers**

 <input id="5imu" type="radio" name="diy-set" value="5"> <label for="5imu">Lower-Body Set - 5 Trackers</label>&nbsp; &nbsp;|&nbsp;